AtharvaK123/PythonCalc/README.md

-#This is my first project in Python
+This is my first project in Python <br>
 It can do all the basic calculator functions